 Health - Food - Science - Community

-Decreased metabolic syndrome risk is associated with high intakes of fruits and vegetables.
+Low ischaemic heart disease mortality risk is associated with generous intake of fruits and vegetables.

 Men who regularly consume large servings of vegetables are less prone to develop coronary heart disease.